Springboard-Mentor-DermalScan/AI-DermalScan/README.md

 The application is built in Python using Streamlit for the web interface and a fine-tuned ResNet50 model (trained with TensorFlow/Keras) for facial skin condition classification.
 The app automatically detects faces, classifies visible skin signs, estimates approximate age, and provides an intuitive visual and analytical summary.

 🌟 Features
-🖼️ File Upload
+1. File Upload

 Simple drag-and-drop or file selection for .jpg, .jpeg, and .png images.

-👁️ Face Detection
+2.Face Detection

 Automatically detects faces in uploaded images using OpenCV’s Haar Cascade Classifier.

-🔍 Skin Sign Classification
+3.kin Sign Classification

 Analyzes detected faces and provides a percentage breakdown for four categories: